Lutzvex/Basic-AI-With-ChatGPT-5-and-Tkinter-as-GUI-/README.md

 - **"generate image: [description]"** - Generate images
 - **"clear chat"** - Clear conversation history

-### File Sharing
-- Click the 📎 button to attach files
-- Drag and drop files directly into the chat area

 ## 🔗 Integration with Existing Voice Assistant

 The GUI seamlessly integrates with your existing voice assistant features: